high-dimensional/biobank-megamodeller/README.md

 - [Citation](#citation)
 - [Funding](#funding)

+## What is this repository for?
+This is the codebase for the article: [Computational limits to the legibility of the human brain](https://doi.org/10.1016/j.neuroimage.2024.120600).

+Harmonising *large scale multichannel neuroimaging data*, *high-performance hardware*, and a custom-built *general purpose deep learning training pipeline*, we quantify the **individual-level legibility of common biological and pathological characteristics from models of the structurally and functionally imaged human brain**.

+**The process illuminates what can — and what plausibly cannot be — predicted from current neuroimaging with large-scale data and state-of-the-art deep learning architectures.**

 ## Headline numbers
 - Models trained, validated, and tested across **23 810 unique UK Biobank participants**.